 During the early 1990s, the exploration of Palestinian folk heritage increased, coinciding with the signing of the 1993 Oslo Accords.
 Palestinian writers for children’s opinions emerged from what they wrote and the notion of “the other” began to exert its presence in many tales, especially among local Palestinians and those returning in the wake of the Accords.
 Writers therefore wanted to portray a new image of Palestinian children as bright, tolerant, open to the world, and as lovers of nature.
 Several educational institutions encouraged Palestinian writers to focus on folk heritage.
 They chose works that presented Palestinian issues in a way that contributed to Palestinian children’s personality development, cultural depth, citizenship values, and patriotism as appropriate for children.
 In the late 1980s, our study showed that Palestinian folklore took on a modern guise as it became integrated into the text and the artistic standards were raised.
 Palestinian writers saved popular heritage from extinction and gave it new life.
 This was conveyed to Palestinian children through their writing.

 The theoretical section’s final chapter traced the development of folk heritage from its origins to its various directions.
 We observed that the academic study and curation of folklore began in the early nineteenth century due to the emergence of the romantic and nationalist movements in Europe.
 This was a reflection upon the past and an attempt to reconstruct former ways of life.
-During the 1960s, there was an increasing interest in folklore that was inspired by the study of texts through the prism of popular cultural theory developed by the Russian folklore researcher, Vladimir Propp.
+During the 1960s, there was an increasing interest in folklore that was inspired by the study of texts through the prism of popular cultural theory developed by the Russian folklore researcher Vladimir Propp.
 The application of narratology to the study of popular texts was particularly influenced by this theoretical trend.
 Propp’s approach led to the development of formalization theories and methodologies.
 The study of folklore was integrated with theories of postmodernism and, thus, folklore followed a new direction in pursuit of issues of group identity from the point of view of minorities.

 We also explored the historical background that led to the interest in Arab folklore.
 The study demonstrated how political factors influenced this, particularly after the series of defeats suffered by the Arabs.
 Political and intellectual transformations encouraged an interest in heritage as an important source of inspiration that is inextricably linked to real life and the values of patriotism.
 We examined the mounting difficulties encountered by Arab states during the 1960s, which prompted these states to provide more financial and moral backing for localized and on-the-ground initiatives aimed at safeguarding Arab cultural and civilizational identity.
 Folk heritage became a resource to stem the threat to that identity.
 We identified the most significant forms and characteristics of folk heritage and highlighted those forms of Palestinian heritage that are common in Arabic literature, especially in children’s literature.